DongeunPaeng/moments/README.md

 When you're using mongoose, you don't need to use mongoDB's update operator(e.g. updateOne); rather, you can update the object like `user.emailVerified = true.`

-I can make a new user log in right after he/she registers by adding 'next' parameter in postJoin middleware.
+I can make a new user log in right after he/she registers by adding req.login(user) inside the postJoin function.